Skip to content

 Common apps

 Across the board, Salesforce, QuickBooks, Adobe Creative Cloud, Microsoft 365, and Google Workspace are among the most popular software for business.
 All of these heavyweights are available for Mac and PC.
-However, Apple’s iWork Office Suite is only available for Mac.
+However, Apple’s iWork office suite is only available for Mac.

 Applications also vary right out of the box.
 A new Apple Mac computer arrives without unnecessary third-party software, but PCs typically start out with so-called bloatware preinstalled.
-This can slow down your system and create security concerns.
+This can slow down your systems and create security concerns.

 Compatibility

 Popular applications generally rely on the same file formats regardless of whether you use a Mac or PC, meaning you should be able to share files across devices.
 In general, you can also expect a Mac to be able to open most PC files.
 However, if you encounter any problems, you can run Microsoft Windows on your Apple Mac computer for greater compatibility.
-On the other hand, PCs cannot natively open .DMG files from Macs.
-However, the right software may enable you to extract, open, or even write a .DMG file on a Windows computer.
+On the other hand, PCs cannot natively open DMG files from Macs.
+However, the right software may enable you to extract, open, or even write a DMG file on a Windows computer.

 Macs and PCs are also both typically compatible with USB, FireWire, or Bluetooth devices.